DirtyOptics/McSearchy-WiFi-Wardriver/README.md

 (This version does not have the switches installed.
 I have since added a power and IO switch to toggle Kismet.)
 ![McSearchy](https://github.com/deeeblack/McSearchy/assets/18100269/81bff66e-1ad5-4d25-af21-203acf6bb14b)

+# To Do:
+- 12v Vehicle Power Supply.
+Save Battery.
+- New enclosure.
+-